adrianmross/galagorand/Blog.md

 1. Setup

+### Help on Prerequisites

 To get started, you need to have Unity installed.
 You can download Unity from [here](https://unity3d.com/get-unity/download).
 You also need to have the Algorand SDK for Unity installed.
-You can download it from the Unity Asset Store [here](https://assetstore.unity.com/packages/tools/network/algorand-sdk-for-unity-2020-3-0-180974).
+You can download it from the Unity Asset Store [here](https://assetstore.unity.com/packages/decentralization/infrastructure/algorand-sdk-247704).

+#### Algorand SDK Pre-release Versions

+Alternatively, to access the source code or pre-release versions, you can download the package from the [GitHub repository](https://github.com/CareBoo/unity-algorand-sdk).

+Once cloned or downloaded, in the Unity editor, navigate to Assets > Import Package > Custom Package and select the Algorand SDK for Unity package.
+Take a look at the [documentation](https://github.com/CareBoo/unity-algorand-sdk#readme) to see how to configure the scope.

+#### Visual Studio or Visual Studio Code for Unity

+Unity uses the Mono runtime to run C# scripts.
+Mono is an open-source implementation of the .NET framework.
+Unity also provides a built-in code editor called MonoDevelop.
+However, it's recommended to use Visual Studio or Visual Studio Code for Unity development.
+To learn how to set up Visual Studio or Visual Studio Code for Unity development, check out the [documentation for VS](https://visualstudio.microsoft.com/vs/unity-tools/) or [VS Code](https://code.visualstudio.com/docs/other/unity).

+### Open the Project

-Then we need the demo project.
-You can either download from the repository or download the unedited version from Justin's [project](https://ko-fi.com/s/599bd0fd0b).
+Next, we need the demo project.
+You can either clone this repository for the needed assets or download the unedited version from Justin's [project](https://ko-fi.com/s/599bd0fd0b).
 Please support him if you can!

-Once you have the project, open it in Unity.
-Navigate to the Unity Asset Store and import the Algorand SDK for Unity package.
-Then navigate to the Algorand SDK for Unity folder in the Project window.
+Once you have the project, open it in Unity using the Unity Hub.
+Navigate to the Algorand SDK for Unity folder in the Project window.
 Follow the AlgorandSDK CreateAsas Sample to create a new creator account and game token.
-Make sure to record the asset ID and creator account mnemonic.
+Make sure to record the asset ID and creator account mnemonic as we will need this later.

-1. Build the Algo UI
+2. Build the Algo UI

 The best way to add the Algo script to your Unity project is to create a Game Object that is persistent throughout the game.
-The best game object therefore would be a UI element that gets updated throughout the game.
+My recommendation would be to use a UI element that gets updated throughout the game.

 Create a prefab of a UI element that will be used to display the balance of the asset.
 We first need a canvas to hold the UI elements.
 Right click in the hierarchy and select UI > Canvas.
 Then right click on the canvas and select UI > Text.
 This will create a text element that will be used to display the balance.
 You can change the text to whatever you want, but make sure to keep the name as "BalanceText".
 You can also change the font, font size, and color.

-1. Starting the Algo.cs Script
+3. Starting the Algo.cs Script

 ### Dependencies